February 02 2023

 Since the swinging sixties, London has attracted musicians from across the globe, defining new music trends and embracing the old ones.

 Rock, Brit pop, punk, new romance, grime and jazz all have their place in the capital.
-And a room at The Clermont Charing Cross or Victoria is a tremendous base for some of our favourite venues for a night of live music in London.
+And a room at Thistle Trafalgar Square or Marble Arch is a tremendous base for some of our favourite venues for a night of live music in London.

 By day, Paper Dress Vintage in Hackney is a shop selling cool vintage clothing and accessories.
 By night, it transforms into a 2-floor live music bar with cocktails and local craft beers on tap.
 This hidden gem has a cool house party feel, with bands playing upstairs, seating downstairs and a place to chill outside.
 Paper Dress Vintage is proof that fashion and music are still a brilliant mix.